Shout out to the Volunteer Parent-Coaches!

 Posted on

 A family friend of ours is in your shoes.
-He stepped up to coach his sons baseball team this season and baseball isn’t his number one sport; he’s more of a football guy.
+He stepped up to coach his son’s baseball team this season, and baseball isn’t his number one sport; he’s more of a football guy.
 He asked me for help with practice plans and basic mechanics.
-I wrote out a few practice plans for him and I thought some of you could benefit from them as well!
-They tend to just throw you guys into the fire without any guidance and I’m not down with that!
-Here’s a few practice plans to help you get your season started!
+I wrote out a few practice plans for him, and I thought some of you could benefit from them as well!
+They tend to just throw you guys into the fire without any guidance, and I’m not down with that.
+Here are a few practice plans to help you get your season started.
 (They are written for kids around 8 years old with little to no baseball/softball experience)

 Practice 1: Setting the Tone